1 Do not shave shortly before and check if you have any wounds

 # 15 Combine the Dead Sea with a visit to Wadi Mujib

-Tip: spend the night in the Wadi Mujib Chalets right across the visitor center for the most beautiful sunset over the Dead Sea.
-This also gives you the chance to be the first at the Wadi Mujib visitor center in the morning, so you still have the canyon trail to yourself before the crowds arrive.
+Tip: spend the night in the Wadi Mujib Chalets across the visitor center for a stunning sunset over the Dead Sea.
+This allows you to be the first at the Wadi Mujib visitor center in the morning, giving you exclusive access to the canyon trail before the crowds arrive.